crf8472/libarcstk/README.md

 ## Current Limitations

-- No production release yet - will be 1.0.0
+- No production release yet - will be 1.0.0.
-- API is not considered stable before 1.0.0 (may change any time in any way while major release number is 0)
+- API is not considered stable before 1.0.0 (may change any time in any way while major release number is 0).
 - Supports only little endian plattforms.
 Release-build on big endian plattforms is therefore ruled out by cmake.
-- Never built, installed or tested on Windows or Mac OS X, but it is intended to support these platforms in the future
+- Never built, installed or tested on Windows or Mac OS X, but it is intended to support these platforms in the future.